janis-commerce/webhook-trigger/migration-guides/v1-to-v2.md

 The following are the breaking changes from v1 to v2

+## Node 14 is no longer supported

+Minimum support has been moved to node 18

 ## Environment variable `JANIS_WEBHOOKS_QUEUE_URL` must now be defined

 This has to be defined as the URL of the Queue of the Webhook Service.
 It should look something like this: `https://sqs.region.amazonaws.com/accountId/WebhookEvents`